sj-kim-possible/Deduper/pseudocode_deduper.md

 ## algorithm

 ### first, set empty variables
-validUmis = load in umis into a set uniqueReads = set() # set to hold all unique reads to keep a record of what was seen dupes = 0 # counter for counting how many duplicate reads uniques = 0 # counter for counting the unique reads unmapped = 0 # counter for unmapped reads
+- validUmis = load in umis into a set
+- uniqueReads = set() # set to hold all unique reads to keep a record of what was seen
+- dupes = 0 # counter for counting how many duplicate reads
+- uniques = 0 # counter for counting the unique reads
+- unmapped = 0 # counter for unmapped reads

 ### start parsing sam file
-open and read in sam file
+- open and read in sam file

-while true:
+- for line in file:
-### variables necessary for finding a dupe - resets each line of sam file
+- variables necessary for finding a dupe - resets each line of sam file
-    cigar = ""
+    - cigar = ""
-    chrom = 0
+    - chrom = 0
-    strand = ""
+    - strand = ""
-    position = 0
+    - position = 0
-    umi = ""
+    - umi = ""

-    line = filehandle.readline()
+    - line = filehandle.readline()

 # always have break condition for a while loop
     if line == "", # when we reach the end of the file...
         BREAK